Agachily/Assignment-Enable-Banking/README.md

    <img src="./pictures/1.png" style="zoom: 33%;" />

    Note, you should type the id and name listed on the terminal, anything else is unacceptable .
 For example to choose the Nordea bank in Denmark.
-You should type `5` or `Nordea-DK`.
+You should type `5` or `Nordea|DK`.
 For example:

    <img src="./pictures/2.png" style="zoom:33%;" />